 Bashkir Curlies are an athletic, versatile, and level headed breed of horse.
 Curlies come in all sizes and colors.
 Coat types vary from non-expressed curl to extreme curls.
 The winter coat of the average curly is tightly curled in the winter and in the springtime sheds out to a wavy summer coat somewhat resembling crushed velvet in appearance.
 Bashkir Curlies are the only hypo-allergenic horse breed; Most people allergic to horses can handle curly horses without suffering any allergic reaction.

-The origin of the Bashkir Curly is a mystery, but curly horses were documented in Asian artwork as early as 161 AD.
-Charles Darwin documented curly horses in South America in the early 1800’s and the early Sioux Indians regarded curly horses as sacred mounts for chiefs and medicine men.
+The origin of the Bashkir Curly is a mystery, but Charles Darwin documented curly horses in South America in the early 1800’s and the early Sioux Indians regarded curly horses as sacred mounts for chiefs and medicine men.
 Native American artwork shows Curlies carrying warriors in the Battle of Little Bighorn.

 After being slaughtered nearly to extinction because of their unusual appearance in the first part of the 20th century, the Bashkir Curly registry opened in 1971 with only 21 horses.
-Today there are just over 4,000 Bashkir Curlies in the world, primarily in North America, with horses now being being exported around the world.
+Today there are just over 4,000 Bashkir Curlies in the world, primarily in North America, with horses now being being exported around the world, with Germany as a popular destination.
 The Bashkir Curly has a characteristic long stride & bold movement.
-They have have tough hooves and exceptional endurance.
-Curlies have split manes and are not braided or clipped when shown.
+They have tough hooves and exceptional endurance.
+Curlies typically have split manes and are not braided or clipped when shown.

-The rumors are true!
-For the vast majority of people with allergies to “regular” horses, Bashkir Curlies elicit no reaction at all.
-People who have hives from patting a typical horse can often hug and groom a curly without having any reaction or requiring any pre-medicating.
+Yes!
+The vast majority of people with allergies to “regular” horses can pet, ride, or even groom horses of the Bashkir Curly breed with no allergic reaction at all.
+Kids and adults who get hives after patting a typical horse can often hug and groom a curly horse without having any reaction or requiring any pre-medicating.

-Why?
-Bashkir Curlies lack a protein in the shaft of their fur that is apparently responsible for allergic reactions.
-Their hair shaft also has a different structure under the microscope- responsible for the curling of the hair.
-Curlies smell different and sweat different than typical horses.
+Curly Horses lack a protein in the shaft of their fur that researchers believe is responsible for causing an allergic reaction in horse-allergic people.
+The hair shaft from a curly horse coat also has a different structure under the microscope- this structure responsible for the curling of the hair.
+Some people report that Curly horses smell different and sweat differently than typical horses.

 The Bashkir Curly as a Sporthorse